RomeDAO/rome-contracts-template/README.md

 yarn test
 ```

-The tests are run with forge which requires an additional step to set up your machine:
+The tests are run with forge which requires forge to be installed.

 Install forge by following the instructions [here](https://github.com/gakonst/foundry)